Unspoken Attraction Between Two People: How To Let Go

 How to know when it is time to let go

-The clearest sign that it is time to let go is when plenty of time has passed (weeks or months) without either of you pursuing something further.
+If you’re not sure when to let go of a physical attraction, pay attention to certain signs.
+For example, if weeks or months have passed without either of you pursuing something further.
 If you are usually the aggressor in your relationships but you find yourself hesitating or making excuses for not taking your flirtation further, this is a clear indication that you have some misgivings about the situation and you may need to let go of the (non)relationship.

 If you have made some overtures about possibly taking your flirtation further and they have been continually rebuffed, this is another indication that it is time to let go.
 Your flirtatious friend might enjoy the flattery of your attention and might get a small ego boost each time you interact, but may not see the two of you with the potential for anything more than the occasional enjoyable interaction.
 It could also be that the person you are flirting with is already involved with someone else and enjoys their interactions with you too much to give them up altogether.
 In either case, while you can continue to enjoy your mutual attraction, you would do well to let go of the idea of it being anything other than a casual series of interactions rather than the beginning of a legitimate relationship.